 Everyone needs vitamin B-12, and most people get enough through their diet.
 However, it’s important to know what side effects occur when you take too much.

-Vitamin B-12 is water soluble, so it’s not stored in the body.
+Vitamin B-12 is water soluble and absorbed in the intestines.
+After it is absorbed, it is used to make DNA and red blood cells.
+Vitamin B-12 that is not being used is stored in the liver.
 But if you take supplements, you might ingest more than your body needs.

 Vitamin B-12 can cause the following side effects: